kitnil/awesome/README.md

 ## Java

+- [loyalty-card-locker](https://github.com/brarcher/loyalty-card-locker) - Stores your barcode-based store/loyalty cards on your phone
 - [SonarJS](https://github.com/SonarSource/SonarJS) - SonarJS: JavaScript and TypeScript Analyzer for SonarQube
 - [phpinspectionsea](https://github.com/kalessil/phpinspectionsea) - A Static Code Analyzer for PHP (a PhpStorm/Idea Plugin)
 - [spotbugs](https://github.com/spotbugs/spotbugs) - SpotBugs is FindBugs' successor.
 A tool for static analysis to look for bugs in Java code.